Listen to this post instead!

 Those insults can be physical, physiological, psychological, spiritual, cognitive and more.
-These provocations may materialize in one individual over time or simultaneously, yet together they cloud the waters of care—until we learn to think functionally.
+These provocations may materialize in one individual over time or simultaneously, yet together they cloud the waters of care—until we learn to think Functionally.

 It’s the coexisting conditions, manifesting together (and yet unique to the individual), that not only lead to a singular diagnosis, but also to the challenges that many of us practitioners experience in healthcare, particularly for those with chronic health challenges.

-They dig deeper, look upstream, and ask, “Why is the environment in this individual perfect for this particular symptom or condition?”
+A Functional practitioner knows how to dig deeper, look upstream, and ask, “Why is the environment in this individual perfect for this particular symptom or condition?”

 Once the terrain is understood, it can be shifted.

-“A gardner sees the world as a system of interdependent parts—where healthy, sustaining relationships are essential to the vitality of the whole…A real gardener is not a person who cultivates flowers, but a person who cultivates the soil.”
+“A gardener sees the world as a system of interdependent parts—where healthy, sustaining relationships are essential to the vitality of the whole…A real gardener is not a person who cultivates flowers, but a person who cultivates the soil.”

 – Karel Capek

-I also like to think of the functional question like a yogi thinks about mindfulness.
+I also like to think of the Functional question like a yogi thinks about mindfulness.
 Instead of an equation where a problem leads to a reaction, we insert a pause.

 It looks something like this:

-A question such as “what do I do for a client who has lupus?” is not a functional question.
-A question like “where should I start with a client who is exhausted, is a new mom, is reacting to myriad foods and who was recently diagnosed with lupus?” starts to be more functionally oriented.
+A question such as “what do I do for a client who has lupus?” is not a Functional question.
+A question like “where should I start with a client who is exhausted, is a new mom, is reacting to myriad foods and who was recently diagnosed with lupus?” starts to be more Functionally oriented.

-Now see if you can turn your question into a functional question.
+Now see if you can turn your question into a Functional question.

 Functional nutritionist and educator Andrea Nakayama (FNLP, MSN, CNC, CNE, CHHC) is leading patients and practitioners around the world in a revolution to reclaim ownership over our own health.
 Her passion for food as personalized medicine was born from the loss of her young husband to a brain tumor in 2002.
 She’s now regularly consulted as the nutrition expert for the toughest clinical cases in the practices of many world-renowned doctors, and trains a thousand practitioners online each year in her methodologies at Functional Nutrition Lab.
 Learn more about Andrea here.